hanhee-song/keymaps_and_settings/README.md

 # Atom Settings (and some extra aliases)

 This is a list of all the atom settings/packages that I use & strongly recommend.
 The atom settings file is very self-explanatory, so the below is all about the aliases.

-The aliases are optional.
-If you want the aliases, read the below.
+Read the below if you want some mad terminal shortcuts.

 ## Aliases for the shortcut addict